edsl/articulos/platform_cooperativism.markdown

-[4] George A. Akerlof, “The Market for ‘Lemons’: Quality Uncertainty and the Market Mechanism,” The Quarterly Journal of Economics 84, no. 3 (1970): 488–500, doi:10.2307/1879431.
+[4] George A. Akerlof, "The Market for ‘Lemons’: Quality Uncertainty and the Market Mechanism," The Quarterly Journal of Economics 84, no. 3 (1970): 488–500, doi:10.2307/1879431.

 [5] Empresario y político estadounidense.
 (N. del T.)